decred/dcrdocs/docs/advanced/secure-cold-wallet-setup.md

 ### Setting up Wallet-B

-Install an operating system you feel comfortable with.
-Ubuntu desktop is a good choice for beginners (there is no need for a GUI).

-**On a general system, you can install the OS using a Linux ISO written to a USB.
-I recommend [unetbootin](https://unetbootin.github.io/)**
+Choose the operating system you'd like to use on `Wallet-B`, then use another computer to make a bootable USB drive to install that OS.

+Generally speaking, an operating system with fewer features will have a smaller attack surface, so consider using a minimal OS with no unnecessary features.

+If you are using a Raspberry Pi, you can use rpi-imager (details provided below).

+To install Linux on non-Raspberry Pi systems, consider using [unetbootin](https://unetbootin.github.io/).

-??? note "Raspberry Pi specific (click to expand)"
+??? note "rpi-imager (click to expand)"

     <https://www.raspberrypi.org/software/> has rpi-imager which has a nice easy to use interface and has Ubuntu Desktop listed under `Other general purpose OS` -> `Ubuntu` -> `Ubuntu Desktop`.